A program may have a lot of unused code and data. There can be many reasons:

 /.bc

-(though usually people reuse ".o") and object file generation options have effects on .ll
+bitcode files as well) and object file generation options have effects

 /.bc